rheaj99/rheaj99.github.io/_pages/teaching.md

 ### University of Illinois at Urbana Champaign

-  * CS374: Algorithms and Models of Computation (Fall 22, Spring 22)
+  * CS374: Algorithms and Models of Computation (Fall 22, Spring 22, Spring 24)
+      * _On List of Teachers Marked as Excellent by Students in Spring 22 and 24_

 ### Carnegie Mellon University